 Also remember to check with companies in your region.
 Local businesses may be interested in supporting your nonprofit activities with donated goods or services.
 You can also check your state and local government surplus sales and auctions pages for discounted equipment, vehicles and other products.

-To find prospects for in-kind gifts, we offer the following resources that you can use for free at all Foundation Center libraries and Cooperating Collections:
+To find prospects for in-kind gifts, we offer the following resources that you can use for free at all Foundation Center libraries and Funding Information Network locations:

 - Foundation Directory Online, our searchable database of grantmakers.
 Subscribe online to search now.

 - Corporate Giving Online, our searchable database of corporate funders.
 Subscribe online to search now.
-Note: Not at all Cooperating Collections.
+Note: This database is not available at all Funding Information Network locations.
 Check for availability.

 - National Directory of Corporate Giving, our print version of the nation’s leading corporate funders.

 Learn now about corporate fundraising with Introduction to Corporate Giving, our free class, available free as an online webinar or an in-person class.

 For more in-depth instruction, Securing Corporate Partnerships is our daylong, fee-based class that will help you understand how corporate donors differ from foundations, and where you can make inroads to gain their support and long-term commitment.

 - Where can I find information on corporate giving?